Wonchang0314/Wonchang0314/README.md

 # Hi, I'm Developer Andrew 👋

-My career goal is to be a IT planner and software developer specialized in web services.
+My career goal is to be a IT planner and software developer specialized in Web/App services.

 🌱 I'm currently learning to grow as a professional front-end developer.